FAQs about Guardianship of Minors

 In most cases, the court appoints guardians.
 Minors over age 14 may nominate a guardian, and the child’s parents may do the same in their will or durable power of attorney.
 The court usually appoints these nominees unless there’s reason to believe they’re not qualified.

 Prospective guardians can also nominate themselves.
 In most cases, this involves proving that the child’s parents or current caretakers are ill-suited to have custody of the child.
-Proof can come from personal testimony, interviews with the minor, Child Protective Services reports, police reports, or court-ordered reports.
+Proof can come from personal testimony, interviews with the minor, child protective services reports, police reports, or court-ordered reports.

-Contact a Guardianship Attorney in Nevada
+Guardianship Attorneys in Nevada